Data-Express-Chain/Data-Express-Chain.github.io/en/access/main.md

 }
 ```

 Note: The generated link is valid for 8 minutes (expiration time of vcode).
 If it is not clicked to enter within this time, it will expire.
-If clicked and entered for non-email mode, the operation timeout is 10 minutes; for email mode, the operation timeout is 60 minutes.
+If clicked and entered, the operation timeout is 10 minutes.
 If timed out, it will prompt that the link has expired.

 Note: Regarding re-entry to this link: For security and prevention of re-entry, the generated link can only be used to generate a login state once, meaning as long as the login state is maintained, it can be refreshed in the webview or suspended (such as pulling down to the bottom right corner in H5 mode within the WeChat ecosystem), or switched to the background, all without affecting the current data acquisition.
 However, if the integrator's user clicks the URL again to enter, it will cause the login state to be rebuilt, and at this time, it will prompt that the link has expired, and start-vdi needs to be called again.